williamczuba/TrainTrack/README.md

 3) run "sudo docker build -t train-track ."
 4) To test locally, run "sudo docker run -it -p 8080:8080 train-track" Congrats, you made a docker slug.
 Deploy it anywhere you choose.
 As a reference for making the Docker file and running it, I used this blog post: http://jbeckwith.com/2015/05/08/docker-revel-appengine/

+# To deploy
+1) First attempt to run a docker slug locally (above)
+2) Follow directions on your hosting site - they're all slightly different.
+(Example For Heroku: https://devcenter.heroku.com/articles/container-registry-and-runtime  Example for App Enging: http://jbeckwith.com/2015/05/08/docker-revel-appengine/)

 # License
 This project is provided under the MIT License as describe by the Open Source Initiative (https://opensource.org/licenses/MIT) on 9/9/16 at 11:41AM EST: